Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Hir'eek

-You have blindsight up to 60 feet and advantage om Wisdom (Perception) checks relying on hearing.
+You have blindsight up to 60 feet and advantage on Wisdom (Perception) checks relying on hearing.

-\pagebreakNum

 #### Blessing of Jani

-You can cast the *identify* spell once, without requiring any material components, and regain the ability to cast it again when you finish a short or long rest.
-In addition you are proficient in the perception and investigation skills and your proficiency is doubled when using any of those skills to search for treasure or gleaning the value of an item.
+You can cast the *identify* spell once, without expending a spell slot and without requiring any material components, and regain the ability to cast it again when you finish a short or long rest.
+In additon, whenever you make a Wisdom (Perception) or Intelligence(Investigation) check to search for treasure or gleaning the value of an item, you are considered proficient in those skills and add double your proficiency bonus to the check, instead of your normal proficiency bonus.

 #### Blessing of Jan'alai

-You can cast the *dragon's breath* spell (self only, fire only) once, without requiring any material components, and regain the ability to cast it again when you finish a long rest.
+You can cast the *dragon's breath* spell (self only, fire only) once,  without expending a spell slot and without requiring any material components, and regain the ability to cast it again when you finish a long rest.
 Charisma, Intelligence or Wisdom is your spellcasting modifier for this spell, chosen when you gain this blessing.

 #### Blessing of Krag'wa

 Your jump distance is tripled and you're always considered to have a running start.

+\columnbreak

 #### Blessing of Lakali